 ESO Fellowship in Chile

 The Fellowships in Chile are granted for one year initially, with annual extensions for three additional years (4 years total).
 During the first three years, the Fellows are assigned to one of the science operations groups of Paranal, ALMA or APEX, where they will contribute to the operations at a level of 80 nights per year.
-During the fourth year several options are provided.
-The Fellow may be hosted by a Chilean institution where she/he will be eligible to apply for time on all telescopes in Chile through competition for Chilean observing time.
-Alternatively, the Fellow may choose to spend the fourth year either at ESO’s astronomy centre in Santiago, at the ESO Headquarters in Garching or at any astronomy/astrophysics institute in an ESO Member State.
-There are no functional duties during the fourth year, except in the case that this year is spent at ESO/Chile where Fellows have to carry out functional work at a level of 25% of their time
+During the fourth year of Chile fellowships several options are provided.
+The Fellow may choose to spend the fourth year either at ESO's astronomy centre in Santiago, or at ESO Headquarters in Garching or at any astronomy/astrophysics institute in an ESO member state.
+There are no functional duties during the fourth year, except in the case that the fourth year is spent at ESO Chile, where fellows are expected to carry out functional work for up to 25% of their time.
+Under certain conditions, the fellow may also be hosted by a Chilean institution where she/he will be eligible to apply for time on all telescopes in Chile through competition for Chilean observing time.

 Learn more about Santiago:

 An ESO Fellowship Symposium is organized every year, alternating between Garching, Germany and Santiago, Chile sites.
 The Fellows from both Germany and Chile have the opportunity to meet, and to present the results of their research.
 In addition the Symposium is used to provide some research training sessions.